-GMEC updated and approved: May 2015 GMEC revised and approved: October 2016 GMEC revised and approved: April 2019
+GMEC approved: July 2014 GMEC updated and approved: May 2015 GMEC revised and approved: October 2016 GMEC revised and approved: April 2019

 Subcommittees

 To carry out portions of the GMEC's responsibilities, subcommittees whose membership is approved by the GMEC may be formed.
 Subcommittees that address required GMEC responsibilities must include a peer-selected resident.
 Subcommittee actions that address required GMEC responsibilities must be reviewed and approved by the GMEC.